 Unitary Business; A multistate business is unitary when the operations conducted in one state benefit or are benefited by the operations conducted in another state or states.
 The essential test to be applied is whether or not the operation of the portion of the business within the state is dependent upon or contributory to the operation of the business outside the state.
 If there is such a relationship, the business is unitary.
-Stated another way, the test is whether a business' various parts are interdependent and of mutual benefit so as to form one business rather than several business entities and not whether the operating experience of the parts are the same at all places.
+Stated another way, the test is whether the various parts of a business are interdependent and of mutual benefit so as to form one business rather than several business entities and not whether the operating experience of the parts are the same at all places.